May-June 2016

 OCC Names New Dean of Nursing

 Rosalind Woodson has just been appointed the new dean of nursing at Oakland Community College.
 In her new position, Woodson will oversee leading the nursing program at Oakland.
-With almost 25 years of teaching and nursing experience, Woodson is a registered nurse who has served at South University and ITT Technical Institute.
-She began working in […]
+With almost 25 […]

 -